-Reluctance and/or hesitancy to engage a company’s IA’s…is attributed in large part, at least in the U.S, to limited opportunities for business leadership and management teams to acquire operational familiarity (with intangible assets) at strategic-decision making levels.
-This includes university coursework in which intangible assets, for various reasons, still largely elude many MBA, business, and law school curricula.
+Reluctance and/or hesitancy to engage a company’s IA’s…is attributed in large part, at least, in the U.S, to limited opportunities for business leadership and management teams to acquire the necessary (operational) familiarity with intangible assets to confidently and consistently engage and exploit them at strategic-decision making levels.
+The absence of opportunity includes university coursework, wherein, intangible assets, for various reasons, still largely elude many MBA, business, and law school curricula.

-It’s instructive to recognize also, how business leadership and management team reluctance to engage their intangible assets manifests – is conveyed, e.g.,
+It’s instructive also, to recognize various rationales for business leadership and management teams to exhibit reluctance to engage their intangible assets…which is frequently conveyed as…

 operating culture and processes

-I am not inferring…companies-businesses will never become successful, profitable, or sustainable without first thoroughly and consistently engaging their intangible assets.
-Experiential observations do indicate however that in numerous instances, if-when a company achieves success financially, or otherwise, such success will likely occur at a slower pace and unnecessarily incur various starts, stops, re-starts, wrong turns, missteps, miscues, and missed opportunities.
+My experiential observations, however, do indicate…that in numerous instances, if-when a company achieves success financially, or otherwise, such success will likely occur at a slower pace and unnecessarily incur various starts, stops, re-starts, wrong turns, missteps, miscues, and missed opportunities.
 Some missteps can be clearly and legitimately attributed to…

-To draw a finer point on this issue, my experiences as an intangible asset strategist indicate company leadership who exhibit indifference to their internally developed IA’s, become fertile ground for…
+To draw a finer point on this issue…my experiences as an intangible asset strategist and risk specialist do indicate company leadership who exhibit indifference to – neglect their internally developed intangible assets, this becomes fertile ground for…

 • reputation – brand risks to materialize, and